 Sportsbooks are a business.
-They’re looking to gain you as a customer during this major gambling holiday.
-This competition leads to the sportsbooks offering great promos, such as risk-free bets, refunds, parlay insurance, odds boosts and free plays.
+They want to gain you as a customer during this major gambling holiday.
+This competition leads to the sportsbooks offering great promos, such as bonus bets, refunds, parlay insurance, odds boosts and free plays.

 The Super Bowl brings out dozens of odds boosts at every sportsbook.
-Check below for some of the top odds boosts available for Super Bowl 57:
+Since Super Bowl 57 wrapped up last February, these boosts aren’t available yet.
+But you can check below for some of the top odds boosts once they become available for Super Bowl 58.